Car tax, road tax and VED – the complete guide

 Not everyone has to pay car tax.
 You’re exempt from car tax if you:

-Even in those cases, you still have to tax your vehicle, although it won’t cost you anything.
+Even in those cases, you still have to tax your vehicle, it just won’t cost you anything.

-You also don’t have to pay car tax on ‘historic vehicles’, which is a car that is at least 40 years old.
+You also don’t have to pay car tax on ‘historic vehicles’, which is a car that's at least 40 years old.

 Electric car road tax

-We mentioned above that there are changes coming for zero-emission cars as we move into 2025.
+We mentioned above that there are changes coming for zero-emission cars in 2025.

 Previously, electric vehicles were exempt from road tax.